Spencer Steer Player Props: Reds vs. Pirates

-On Saturday, Spencer Steer (.344 batting average in his past 10 games, with two doubles, five walks and five RBI) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 6:35 PM ET.
+After hitting .364 with two doubles, five walks and five RBI in his past 10 games, Spencer Steer and the Cincinnati Reds face the Pittsburgh Pirates (who will start Vince Velasquez) at 1:35 PM ET on Sunday.

 Spencer Steer Game Info & Props vs. the Pirates